 Overstocking and understocking are usually caused by failure to see and respond to the change in demand for a specific product.
 The ability to predict that, as a company, requires extremely competent analysts and experts in business modeling.
 There are other complicating factors, as more than one warehouse, location-specific demand and more.
 Each product niche has its specifics that managers and analysts have to adapt to.

 Artificial Intelligence is capable of providing insights that were previously unavailable.
-It can take into account various aspects that in some way influence the demand.
-AI can analyze over than 50 elements of that, which is vital for the successful planning, stocking, and scheduling deliveries.
+It can take care of inventory management models, created for inventory regulations, with the help of advanced AI inventory models, which provide a solid control of the operations by making and acting on the predictions.
+Moreover, AI can analyze more than 50 elements, which is vital for the successful planning, stocking, and scheduling deliveries.

 An AI tech is showing serious competence in transforming the data into timely actions that can help the business to evolve or respond well to a particular situation.
 Say, a local hockey team progressed in the Stanley Cup, and there will be a much bigger demand for beverages and snacks in the next matchday in that specific region.
 Artificial Intelligence can analyze that and come up with a suggestion to overstock for that particular region.